Paul V. Malloy: Education and career

 The Democratic Party argued that the purge targeted voters living in areas favoring Democrats.
 On January 12, 2020, Malloy held the three Democrats on the stalemated six-member Elections Commission in contempt of court and ordered them to pay a fine of $250 a day until they complied with his order.
 Malloy urged speedy implementation of his order, saying, "We're deadlocked, time is running and time is clearly of the essence."
 The Milwaukee Journal Sentinel assessed the list of voters subject to being purged because they were presumed to have moved, finding that about 55 percent of those registrants had been living in municipalities which Hillary Clinton had won in the 2016 election.
 These were predominantly from college towns and Wisconsin's largest cities, Milwaukee and Madison.
 In 2016, Trump had carried the state by less than 23,000 votes.
 After the contempt order was issued, a stay issued later that day by the state Supreme Court upheld Malloy's purge.
 That was subsequently reversed by an appeals court, whose decision was appealed to the Wisconsin Supreme Court by WILL.

 On April 7, 2020, effective on August 1, 2020, voters ousted Daniel Kelly, a conservative Supreme Court justice, an appointee of Governor Scott Walker, by a margin of 120,000 votes.
 Kelly had been expected to be a swing vote in deciding the case.
 The Wisconsin Supreme Court heard the case about purging of the voter rolls on October 4, 2020, but was not expected to make a decision before the November election.
 In April 2021, the Wisconsin Supreme Court ruled in a 5-2 ruling that the Wisconsin Election Commission should not remove from its rolls voters flagged as possibly having moved, as local municipal elections officials rather than the state election commission should be tasked with removing voter registrations.
 Of the 69,000 people flagged by the elections commission as being "likely movers", none voted in the 2020 presidential election.
 No voters were removed from the voter rolls while the legal fight was pending.

+Malloy retired on April 1st, 2024, effective June 1st 2024, ahead of the end of his term scheduled for 2027.

+Wisconsin Governor Tony Evers appointed Ozaukee County District Attorney Adam Gerol as Malloy's successor on May 24th 2024.